gjohl/ml-practice/notes/software_architect_notes.md

 2. Define how components communicate
 3. Define the system's quality attributes

+Make the correct choice as early as possible

 ### 10.1.
 Loose coupling
 Ensuring the services are not strongly tied to other services.